 Trade Unions became more popular throughout the 1860s, as a consequence of the difficult working conditions and low wages that most factory owners experienced.
-During the 1870s and 1880s a clear working class culture was starting to appear, based around working men's' clubs and sporting groups - this made it easier for further unions to form, as workers were already starting to group together in a more social way.
+During the 1870s and 1880s a clear working-class culture was starting to appear, based around working men's' clubs and sporting groups - this made it easier for further unions to form, as workers were already starting to group together in a more social way.

 Workers began to strike - the most successful strike came in 1889 when the London Dock workers refused to work from August-September; eventually, the employers agreed to most of the workers' demands.
+Other strikers such as the Matchstick girls in 1888, the first successful female strikers, demonstrated how the working classes could achieve change against their bosses if they worked together.

-Between 1889-1892 union membership doubled.
+Between 1889-1892 union membership doubled, so the workign classes were increasing in their power.
 In 1893 the Labour Party was created - the first political party set up with the purpose of representing working people.
 In time, the Liberal Party was replaced by the Labour Party, leaving two dominant political parties in Britain: the Conservatives (Tories) and Labour.
+The growth of trade unions would encourage major future events like the General Strike, in 1926.